voxlol/pet-shop/README.md

 WARNING: Always look at the **status code**, especially if you are getting a blank response.
 Some endpoints are protected behind authentication, so you will need to sign in first!

 The starting code provides a basic Mithril app with a single request to this API, and showing the result on the page.
-Don't forget to `bower install` !
+Don't forget to `npm install` !

 Before you start, poke around the API using Postman.
 DO NOT SKIP THIS STEP!
 To use an API token, you will need to include it in the `POST` parameters; the correct key is `apiToken` (don't forget to set your `Content-Type`!)